GrzywN/Youtube-Downloader/README.md

 ## Installation

-Download / Clone the repo and install depedencies with npm install.
+Download / Clone the repo and install depedencies with `npm install`.
 You can than start dev with `npm start` or build it for your OS with `npm build`

 ## Usage/Examples